farkon00/pyrth/README.md

 #### Integer

-Currently an integer is a sequence of decimal digits.
-Only unsigned integers are supported right now.
+Currently an integer is a sequence of decimal digits that optionally starts with a dash (`-`) to indicate a negative integer.
 When an integer is encountered it is pushed onto the data stack for processing by the relevant operations.

 Example: